 Ralph Filicko is a manager with Mercury Associates where he specializes in the evaluation, development, implementation, and administration of fleet management information systems, data verification, analysis and validation, and supporting technologies.
 He has more than 18 years’ experience in computing and networked environments, fleet system’s implementation services and application support.
 Mr. Filicko is involved in the day-to-day support and management of Mercury’s two enterprise data centers, where he provides direct support, administration and management of hosted fleet applications.
 His understanding of best practices in the fleet industry allows him to provide guidance in configuring fleet systems to meet Mercury’s clients’ unique operational requirements.

 Steve Saltzgiver is a manager with Mercury Associates where he works with the firm’s public, private, and non-profit establishments with a focus on process improvement, cost reduction initiatives, and optimizing complex maintenance operations.
-He has held various fleet leadership roles, including leading diverse fleets of over 40,000 assets and annual operating budgets exceeding $1 billion dollars.
+He has held various fleet leadership roles, including leading diverse fleets of over 50,000 assets and annual operating budgets exceeding $1 billion dollars.
 Mr. Saltzgiver is recognized as a change advocate who has supervised the implementation of several fleet and ERP data systems.
-As an executive for two Fortune 500 companies and two sizable state fleet operations in Utah and Georgia, Mr. Saltzgiver has been recognized for achievements in data analysis, benchmarking for continuous improvement, fleet cost reductions, sustainable fleet planning, and telematics technology deployment.
+As a vice president for two Fortune 500 companies and director for two sizable state fleet operations in Utah and Georgia, Mr. Saltzgiver has been recognized for achievements in data analysis, benchmarking for continuous improvement, organizational optimization, fleet cost reductions, sustainable fleet planning, and telematics technology deployment.
 He has taught workshops and best practice seminars on a wide array of topics throughout the U.S., Canada, and Europe.

 Barry Shpil is a manager with Mercury Associates.
 He has more than 30 years’ experience in the federal sector where he held several positions, including Transportation Specialist/Director with the U.S. Navy, Senior Fleet Manager, Fleet Policy Officer, and General Services Management Office Director with the U.S. Department of State.